reiryuki/ZRAM-Swap-Configurator-Magisk-Module/README.md

 ## Descriptions
 - Bypasses security restrictions of Disk Info app, so we don't need to turn our device to Permissive state to use a complete working of Disk Info app.
 - What's this app?
 Tap here: https://play.google.com/store/apps/details?id=me.kuder.diskinfo.
 Tap the "About this app" there.
-- Added option to resize your ZRAM disksize
+- Added option to resize your ZRAM disksize (Read Optionals!)

 ## Requirements
 - Android 4 and up
 - Magisk installed

-## Instructions
+## Installation Guide & Download Link
-- Install this module via Magisk Manager or Recovery
+- Install this module https://www.pling.com/p/1539032/ via Magisk Manager or Recovery
 - Reboot

 ## Optionals and Troubleshootings